ember-learn/guides-source/guides/release/models/customizing-adapters.md

 });
 ```

-The JSON API adapter will automatically send a `GET` request to `/posts/1`.
+The JSON:API adapter will automatically send a `GET` request to `/posts/1`.

 The actions you can take on a record map onto the following URLs in the
-JSON API adapter:
+JSON:API adapter:

 <table>
   <thead>